Revelation: Chapter 11

 - An illustration of the holiness of God

 In Revelation 11:3, John reports that immediately, after the two verses on the tribulation temple, the Lord reveals His two witnesses.
-The Spirit of God is not seen inside the tribulation temple, but outside of the temple ad inside His two witnesses.
-The description of their activities follows the two verses on the tribulation temple, but activities actually occur in the first half of the tribulation.
-The witnesses will only prophesy for 1,260 days or 3 1/2 years, and be clothed in sackcloth, which was worn for mourning and penitence, Joel 1:13 and Jonah 3:5-6.
-Their identity is not given, but scripture points to Elijah as being one of them, Malachi 4:5-6, and Luke 1:13-17.
+The Spirit of God is not seen inside the tribulation temple, but rather outside the temple and within His two witnesses.
+The description of their activities follows the two verses on the tribulation temple; however, these activities occur in the first half of the tribulation.
+The witnesses will only prophesy for 1,260 days, or 3 1/2 years, and be clothed in sackcloth, which was worn for mourning and penitence, as seen in Joel 1:13 and Jonah 3:5-6.
+Their identity is not given, but scripture points to Elijah as one of them, Malachi 4:5-6, and Luke 1:13-17.

 In Revelation 11:4, the Lord refers to the two witnesses as the two olive trees and lamp stands that stand before him.
-This allegory goes back to the vision of Zechariah, Zechariah 4:1-3, during the building of Zerubbabel's temple, and when Joshua was the high priest, Haggai 1:12-14.
-Zerubbabel was the king in the line of David and Joshua was the high priest, pointing to the Jesus Christ who is Priest-King after the order of Melchizedek, Hebrews 7:14-17, Psalms 110:1-4.
+This allegory dates back to the vision of Zechariah, Zechariah 4:1-3, during the construction of Zerubbabel's temple, and when Joshua was the high priest, as mentioned in Haggai 1:12-14.
+Zerubbabel was a king in the line of David, and Joshua was the high priest, pointing to Jesus Christ, who is the Priest-King after the order of Melchizedek (Hebrews 7:14-17, Psalms 110:1-4).
 The two witnesses are anointed to serve, so the oil represents the Holy Spirit, Zechariah 4:6, 14, and to serve the Lord of all the earth, Zechariah 4:14.
 The role of these witnesses is to prepare for the Lord's kingdom and His temple that He will build in His time, not man's time as in the first two verses that described the building of the tribulation temple.

 In Revelation 11:5-6, the Lord gives the two witnesses powers to protect them and to judge the world.
 Their judgment is concurrent with the six trumpet judgments.
 Some of these judgments by the two witnesses include: